Chicago ACT! USER GROUP

 solution is to modify the path defaults (under preferences).

 Scheduling Activities in the Calendar Not Associated With A Contact.
-Suppose you wanted to schedule
+Suppose you wanted to

-contact name field, you can use ACT! to schedule your PTA meetings.
-Note that this trick also works well for
+"PTA") under the contact name field, you can use ACT! to schedule your PTA meetings.
+Note that this trick

-scheduling projects.
-Just create a record with the project name ("1994 Sales Plan", for example) as the
+also works well for scheduling projects.
+Just create a record with the project name ("1994 Sales Plan", for

-contact name and pick a time to review those sales figures.
+example) as the contact name and pick a time to review those sales figures.

 While we're on the topic of scheduling, it's worth noting that ACT! permits you to schedule